-2.2 Ancillary Service Penalty Factors

-The Ancillary Service penalty factors serve two purposes.
-The procured amount of an Ancillary Service can be lower than the difference between the amount of the required AS, as specified in the AS Plan, and the amount of the self-arranged AS.
-The value of the AS penalty factors are chosen to allow the selection of AS offers that result in the least amount of deficit for each given AS over the Operating Day and to assign a priority to the AS constraints relative to the enforcement of the Power Balance and Network Transmission constraints.
-Additionally, the increasing penalty cost structure from Non-Spin AS to Regulation AS prioritizes the DAM AS procurement as first Regulation Services, then Responsive Reserve Service and lastly Non-Spin Service.
-In other words multiple offers from the same resource will be considered in the rank order given.
-Notably however, the AS penalty factors are not used to set the MCPC for each Ancillary Service.
-Instead, the infeasible AS requirement amounts are reduced to the feasible level and the DAM clearing is rerun so that the price of the last AS awarded MW sets the MCPC for the each Ancillary Service.

-2.3 Network Transmission Penalty Factors
+2.2 Network Transmission Penalty Factors

 The DAM Clearing Engine includes the Network Security Monitor (NSM) application and Network Constrained Unit Commitment (NCUC) application.
 These applications execute in a loop beginning with a NSM execution followed by a NCUC execution until a secure commitment pattern that maximizes the objective function is achieved (i.e. NSM begins with an estimated initial unit commitment and uses, thereafter, the latest NCUC commitment).
-The value of the Network Transmission Penalty Factors for each specified voltage level are used in NCUC application to set the rank order for relaxing the base case constraints and the security constrained network transmission constraints by voltage level and to set the rank order for the enforcement of the Network Transmission Constraints relative to the Power Balance and AS requirements.
+The value of the Network Transmission Penalty Factors for each specified voltage level are used in NCUC application to set the rank order for relaxing the base case constraints and the security constrained network transmission constraints by voltage level and to set the rank order for the enforcement of the Network Transmission Constraints relative to the Power Balance constraint.
 The increasing value of the Network Transmission Penalty Factors for increasing voltage levels assures that base case and security constraint violations are relaxed progressively in the NSM and NCUC applications in order of voltage level, from lowest to highest.
 This assures that the DAM solution will honor network transmission constraints in the rank order from the 345 kV to the 69 kV voltage level.
 Additionally, these penalty factors are chosen such that, in each voltage range, the base case violations have a slightly higher penalty factor than the security constrained penalty factors.
 This assigns a higher priority in the NSM and NCUC to a network transmission base case violation compared to a network transmission security constrained violation.
 In other words, within the same voltage level, the security constraints are relaxed before the base case constraints.

 Finally, the Non-Thermal (generic constraint) Penalty Factor assigns these constraints the same priority level in the optimization as the 345 kV security constraints making both less than the 345 kV base case constraints.